 Environmental problems arise where there is a conflict between current environmental conditions and ideal targets.
-If environmental problems are identified at the outset they can help focus attention on important issues and geographical areas where environmental effects of the plan or programme (or alteration to these) may be likely.
+If environmental problems are identified at the outset they can help focus attention on important issues and geographical areas where environmental effects of the plan or programme may be likely.